CaseyJohnson-RS/ReactMoviesProject/README.md

-# Getting Started with Create React App
+# React Movies Project

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project is a test SPA for searching movies.
+Published at [GitHub Pages](https://caseyjohnson-rs.github.io/ReactMoviesProject/).

 ## Available Scripts